 Raspberry Pi A+ vs Raspberry Pi B+

 Raspberry Pi B+ has double the memory compared to A+.
-The Raspberry Pi B+ memory is 512 SDRAM and A+ is just 256 MB SDRAM.
-The GPU processor of B+ is dual core VideoCore Multimedia Co Processer.
-It provides Open GL ES 2.0 which means 1080p definition.
-The GPU processor in A+ is same as that of B+.
+The Raspberry Pi B+ memory is 512 SDRAM, and A+ is just 256 MB SDRAM.
+The GPU processor of B+ is dual-core VideoCore Multimedia Co Processer.
+It provides Open GL ES 2.0, which means 1080p definition.
+The GPU processor in A+ is the same as that of B+.
 It too offers up to 1080p definition.

 The Raspberry A+ has 700 MHz Low Power ARM1176JZFS Applications Processor.
 The Raspberry B+ too runs the same processor.
 The only great difference between specs is the memory and the number of ports they hold.
 The A+ has one USB port while the B+ has 4 USB ports of 2.0 generation.
 The A+ has no Ethernet port so it cannot connect to the wired Internet.
 B+ has a 10/100 base T Ethernet port that allows you to connect it to other computers or directly to the Internet.
 The B+ also has a 15 pin camera connector in addition to DSI display connector.